U.S.A.

 During that night, Tina (Lar Park-Lincoln) is at the dock where Jason (Kane Hodder) was previously chained into the lake and she is thinking of her father.
 Then, her powers are unleashed during this time and accidentally awakens Jason (Kane Hodder) from the lake hoping to summon her father back.
 She passes out after seeing what she raised from the lake.

-Jason kills a couple of campers sleeping outside in a tent and then he reached Michael and his girlfriend Jane (Staci Greason) while they are trying to arrive down to Crystal Lake by walking there after their vehicle broke down.
+Jason kills a couple of campers sleeping outside in a tent and then he reached Michael (Bill Butler) and his girlfriend Jane (Staci Greason) while they are trying to arrive down to Crystal Lake by walking there after their vehicle broke down.
 He slaughtered both of them.

 Tina starts seeing images of Jason killing people but then she uses her telekinesis to try and stop Jason.